 "Thanks for telling me about it," said Robbie with sarcasm in his voice

-With the heavy traffic it took forty-five minute to reach Robbie's house in Southington.
+With the heavy traffic it took forty-five minute to reach Robbie's house.
 He left the SUV parked in the driveway.
 Everyone gets out and goes inside the house.
 Ryan and Larry follow Robbie into the kitchen

 "We can hang out on the back deck The bathroom is down the hall to the left if you need it.
 I'm going to put on a pair of shorts.
-Help yourself to the beer and soda in the fridge."
+There's beer and soda in the fridge."

 "Thanks Robbie," said Ryan.